E-books

 How do e-books work?

 It costs nothing to read the e-books.
-If you are outside GIH, you must log in with your GIH login.
+If you are outside GIH, use your student login, the same one as for Canvas.

 Read online or download